Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 Rule 4: Eliminate Sharp Internal Corners

 Rotating cutters cannot create sharp internal corners.
-Period.
+This is geometry, not capability—no amount of money changes it.

 Rule 5: Specify Tolerances Only Where Needed